benforsrup/DT1130-Project/README.md

 # DT1130-Project
 Group project in the course DT1130 Spektral transforms.
+Made with Nils Ekenbäck

 Project description was as followed (in Swedish):